Skip to content

 • If the payment was against an invoice, the invoice will be attached as a PDF to the payment receipt.

-• If the setting to create invoices is turned on in settings, an invoice will be created in your account for payments on payment links, quotes, or subscriptions that collect recurring payments, and the buyer will receive a copy of the receipt in their inbox, with the invoice attached as a PDF.
+• If the setting to create invoices is turned on, an invoice will be created in your account for payments from payment links, quotes, or subscriptions.
+The buyer will receive a copy of the receipt in their inbox, with the invoice attached as a PDF.

 • A payment record will be created and associated with the relevant contact, company, subscription, invoice, and deal record.
 You can also access your payment records on the payments index page.